TanviVP/ELectricity_Bill_Project/README.md

 # ELectricity_Bill_Project
-A python script that converts electricity bills into excel sheet
+A python script that converts electricity bills into excel sheet of secretary indian redcross society